 Your service, your way

-- A Desert Island discs-themed tribute, playing the radio show during the service.
-It was the gentleman who’d passed away’s favourite radio program, and the family didn’t want the occasion to be sad.
+- A Desert Island Discs-themed tribute, playing the radio show during the service.
+It was the man who’d passed away’s favourite radio program, and the family didn’t want the occasion to be sad.

 - A funeral service where The Time Warp from the Rocky Horror Picture Show was played, and the staff and Funeral Director wore costumes from the film and danced with the family.

-Whatever you decide to do for a service or celebration of life, we’re here to give you help and advice.
-Have a look at our guide to holding a celebration of life for more inspiration, or take a look at our funeral plans if you’re interested in planning for the future.
+Whatever your vision for a service or celebration of life, we’re here to help with advice and support.
+For more ideas, take a look at our guide to holding a celebration of life, or explore our funeral plan if you’re thinking about planning ahead.